qodesmith/typer/README.md

 Instead of specifying how _fast_ you want things to type, with the `totalTime` option you specifiy how _long_ you want it to take.

 _Note: the_ `totalTime` _option will take priority over all other speed-related options.
-For example, if your options look like_ `{speed: 50, min: 10, max: 300, totalTime: 3000}`_, all the other options will be ignored and Typer will only process_ `totalTime`.
+For example, if your options look like_ `{speed: 50, min: 10, max: 300, totalTime: 3000}`_, all the other speed-related options will be ignored and Typer will only process_ `totalTime`.

 #### html